ErHaWeb/klaro_consent_manager/Documentation/Features/Index.rst

 All labels that Klaro otherwise supplies on the JavaScript side were transferred to this format and uploaded to the Crowdin translation server so that they can be maintained and expanded there by our active community.

+The command `klaro:yaml-to-xliff` can convert Klaro YAML translations into TYPO3-compatible XLIFF files.
+See :ref:`howto-yaml-to-xliff`.

 ..  note::
     From a technical perspective, these labels are ultimately delivered in the Klaro configuration under the global fallback index `zz`.
 The Klaro JavaScript knows no other source for labels than the one we provide through TYPO3.
 A more efficient way that combines the best of both worlds.